 Birth of R Ashwin

 Birth of Indian offspinner R Ashwin, who became the fastest bowler to get to 300 Test wickets, in 54 matches, two fewer than Dennis Lillee.
 Ashwin first came to notice with his use of the soduku ball, a finger-flicked tennis-ball legbreak, from the streets of Chennai.
 He made his name in the IPL, and replaced Harbhajan Singh in the one-day side in 2011.
 Ashwin didn't have to wait long for a Test call-up, and impressed when he took nine wickets, the second-best figures by an Indian debutant after Narendra Hirwani.
 By the time he finished the three-Test series, he had 22 wickets, a Test century, and the tag of India's lead spinner.
 He struggled in Australia but did well at home against New Zealand in 2012, taking 18 wickets in two Tests.
-He recorded his career-best figures of 7 for 103 in Chennai, his home town, against Australia in 2013, and topped those figures two years later with 7 for 66 against South Africa in Nagpur.
+He took 7 for 103 in Chennai, his home town, against Australia in 2013, and topped those figures two years later with 7 for 66 against South Africa in Nagpur.
 In 2015, Ashwin also bowled India to a historic series win in Sri Lanka with 21 wickets, taking his tally of five-wicket hauls to 12 in only 27 Tests.
 Ashwin's batting improved alongside his bowling - he scored two Test hundreds from No. 6 on India's 2016 tour of West Indies.
 In Antigua, he he made 113 and then took a second-innings haul of 7 for 83, becoming only the third player - after Jack Gregory and Ian Botham - to take a seven-for and score a century in the same Test.
 The next season was even better - in 14 home Tests, he took 82 wickets at 25.28 - and was named ICC's Cricketer of the Year and Test Player of the Year.